-The back page of the Standard Form 1408 features the evaluation checklist that DCAA auditors use to determine the "adequacy" of a contractor's accounting system.
-This form is used primarily when a flexibly priced contract (Cost Plus, Time and Materials) is in a preaward stage, and therefore a survey of your accounting system and its internal controls is in order.
-There are five main questions on the form, with a couple of questions broken into detailed subcategories.
-The question that is possibly most pertinent is the fifth and final question, to wit:
+The second page of the Standard Form 1408 features the evaluation checklist that DCAA auditors use to determine the "adequacy" of a contractor's accounting system.
+This form is used by auditors when a flexibly priced contract (e.g., Cost Plus, Time and Materials) is in a preaward stage, and therefore a survey of the bidder's accounting system and its internal controls is required prior to the actual contract award.
+There are five questions on the form, with a couple of questions broken into detailed subcategories.
+The question that is possibly most critical is the fifth and final question on the form; to wit:

 "IS THE ACCOUNTING SYSTEM CURRENTLY IN FULL OPERATION? (if not, describe in Section I Narrative which portions are (1) in operation, (2) set up, but not yet in operation, (3) anticipated, or (4) nonexistent.)"